Jonathan Edwards First Great Awakening

 The Theological Underpinnings of Edwards's Revivalism

 Edwards's theology was deeply rooted in Calvinism, emphasizing the absolute sovereignty of God, the total depravity of humanity, and the irresistible grace of God in salvation.
-This wasn't a dry, intellectual exercise for him; it was a lived reality that shaped his understanding of the human condition and God's relationship with humanity.
+Still, this wasn't a dry, intellectual exercise for him; it was a lived reality that shaped his understanding of the human condition and God's relationship with humanity.
 He believed that humans, fallen and sinful by nature, were utterly incapable of saving themselves.
 Salvation, therefore, was entirely a gift of God's grace, bestowed upon the elect according to His sovereign will.

 The Power of Edwards's Preaching: A Call to Repentance and Renewal